-The Gateway API accomplishes this through a role-oriented design for Kubernetes service networking that strikes a balance between distributed flexibility and centralized control.
+Gateway API accomplishes this through a role-oriented design for Kubernetes service networking that strikes a balance between distributed flexibility and centralized control.
 It allows shared network infrastructure (hardware load balancers, cloud networking, cluster-hosted proxies etc) to be used by many different and non-coordinating teams, all bound by the policies and constraints set by cluster operators.

-The following example shows how this works in practice.

-This flexibility allows the API to adapt to different vastly different organizational models and implementations while remaining a portable and standard API.
+The example use cases show this role-oriented model at work.
+Its flexibility allows the API to adapt to vastly different organizational models and implementations while remaining a portable and standard API.

-The Gateway API is a SIG-Network project being built to improve and standardize service networking in Kubernetes.
-Current and in-progress implementations include Contour, Google Kubernetes Engine (GKE), Istio, Kong, and Traefik.
+Gateway API is a SIG-Network project being built to improve and standardize service networking in Kubernetes.
 Check out the implementations reference to see the latest projects & products that support Gateway.
-If you are interested in contributing to or building an implementation using the Gateway API then don’t hesitate to get involved!
+If you are interested in contributing to or building an implementation using Gateway API then don’t hesitate to get involved!